Guide to The Witchlands series

 The Witchlands is Susan Dennard’s incredibly popular fantasy series set on a magical but unstable continent where war is looming.
 Here, we cover everything you need to know about the series so far, and we interview author Susan Dennard about the series and her writing process.

-The Witchlands is a two book (so far), New York Times best-selling fantasy series centred around Truthwitch Safiya and her partner in crime Iseult, a Threadwitch.
+The Witchlands is a three book (so far), New York Times best-selling fantasy series centred around Truthwitch Safiya and her partner in crime Iseult, a Threadwitch.
 It's set amidst a crumbling truce between three nations and a slew of much more immediate vendettas, and it's uproariously good fun.